ellahin/meshtastic-getting-started/docs/README.md

 Lots of devices and cases will require you to add your own batteries.
 Generally, LIPO and LION batteries are safe, but if you shortcircuit them they can and will catch on fire.
 If you need to rewire contacts or connectors for batteries and you are not 100% confident in your skills stop.
-There are many ways to power a Meshtastic device without handling batties directly.
+There are many ways to power a Meshtastic device without handling batteries directly.

 ## General Hiking safety
 A lot of the relays set up in Canberra are on top of mountains which can only be accessed by hiking trails.